-- Clothes that can get wet, bathers must provide adequate sun protection. - Rain coat are available for rain and cags for use in windy weather - Enclosed shoes that will stay on in the water. - Clothing suitable for the weather conditions (e.g. hats for sunny days & jackets or polar fleece for the cold) - Any glasses or sunglasses should be secured. - Valuable or sentimental jewellery should be removed.
+- Clothes that can get wet.
+Not just bathers. - Enclosed shoes that will stay on in the water. - Clothing suitable for the weather conditions (e.g. hats for sunny days & jackets or polar fleece for the cold) - Any glasses or sunglasses should be secured. - Valuable or sentimental jewellery should be removed.